• Home

 • Do I need a kiln to take the course?

-To preserve your thrown pieces, they need to be fired in a kiln.
-However, a kiln is a significant investment, and you don’t need to purchase one straight away.
+In order to preserve your thrown pieces, they need to be fired in a kiln.
+However, kilns are a significant investment, so there’s no need to purchase one straight away.
 We’ve compiled a comprehensive list of ceramic studios and individuals who fire work for others for a fee.
 You’re sure to find somewhere near you!

 • When does the course start, and how long do I have access?

-As soon as you purchase the course, you can log in and begin.
-You have lifetime access and can set your own pace — the course adapts to your schedule.
+You can log in and begin the course as soon as you purchase it.
+You will have lifetime access and can work at your own pace — the course will adapt to your schedule.

 • How does an online course work in practice?

 The course is entirely online.
-After registration, you’ll receive a confirmation email within thirty minutes with your personal login details for the course platform.
-There, you’ll find all video lessons, accompanying texts, and PDF documents with overviews, step-by-step plans, and lists.
-You can start learning immediately, from home, with your own materials and at your own pace.
+After registering, you will receive a confirmation email containing your personal login details for the course platform within thirty minutes.
+There, you will find all the video lessons, as well as the accompanying texts and PDF documents containing overviews, step-by-step plans and lists.
+You can start learning immediately from home with your own materials at your own pace.
 Whenever it suits you!
 Need a break?
-Or want to review the lessons later?
-No worries – the course remains available for life.
+Or do you want to review the lessons later?
+No problem — the course will be available to you for life.
 Read about the benefits of an online course here.

 • I'm not very good with computers, will I manage?

-The online learning platform is user-friendly and intuitive.
-You’ll receive clear emails with practical instructions on how to use the platform.
+The online learning platform is both user-friendly and intuitive.
+You will receive clear emails containing practical instructions on how to use it.
 Having trouble?
 Don’t worry!
-We’re always here to help with technical questions.
+We’re always here to help with any technical queries you may have.
 Just send us an email!

 • What if I don't have enough time to watch the lessons?

 Don’t worry!
-You have lifetime access to the complete online course.
-Plus, you automatically get access to all future updates and additions to the course.
+You have lifetime access to the full online course.
+What’s more, you will automatically receive access to all future updates and additions to the course.

 • Where can I go if I have questions about the course?

-You can ask questions with every course from the Cursist.
-We believe it’s important that you receive good guidance during your online course so that you can progress smoothly.
-You can ask questions via our online question form or via email.
-We add the questions and answers to the course so other students can learn from them too.
-Additionally, you’re always welcome to join the Facebook group for ideas and feedback from fellow students.
+You can ask questions about every course on the Cursist platform.
+We believe it’s important that you receive good guidance throughout your online course, to help you progress smoothly.
+You can submit your queries via our online form or by email.
+We add the questions and answers to the course, enabling other students to benefit from them too.
+You’re also welcome to join the Facebook group to get ideas and feedback from fellow students.

 • Can you really learn ceramics online?

-I had my doubts at first too.
-The Cursist started as an experiment.
-During a workshop in 2019, the idea emerged to create an online video course about ceramics.
-Quite daring, as nothing like it existed yet.
-I often saw students filming during workshops with their phones: shaky footage, poor audio…
+I had my doubts at first, too.
+Cursist began as an experiment.
+The idea for an online video course about ceramics came about during a workshop in 2019.
+It was quite daring because nothing like it existed yet.
+I often saw students filming with their mobile phones during workshops, producing shaky video footage and poor-quality audio.

-As a professional videographer, I thought: we can do better!
+As a professional videographer, I thought, ‘We can do better!’
 A few months later, we launched the first Dutch-language online video course in pottery throwing.
-For the first edition, 95 enthusiastic students enrolled, from complete beginners to people with throwing experience.
+For the first edition, 95 enthusiastic students signed up, ranging from complete beginners to those with experience of throwing.

-After our focus on throwing courses for beginners and advanced students, we’ve expanded our offering with more courses on various themes with different instructors.
-By now, more than 1,500 students have taken one of our online courses.
-The feedback is overwhelmingly clear: learning ceramics online works!
+After initially focusing on courses for beginners and advanced students, we expanded our offering to include more courses on various themes with different instructors.
+To date, over 3,000 students have taken one of our online courses.
+The feedback has been overwhelmingly positive: learning ceramics online works!

 On this page you will find all frequently asked questions